Skip to contents

 sampling

 character.
 How to draw prediction samples?
-See spsample.
-Use sampling = "Fibonacci" for global applications.
+See st_sample for modeldomains that are sf objects and spatSample for raster objects.
+Use sampling = "Fibonacci" for global applications (raster objects will be transformed to polygons in this case).

 variables

-character vector defining the predictor variables used if type="feature.
+character vector defining the predictor variables used if dist_space="feature".
 If not provided all variables included in modeldomain are used.

 timevar